xmos/lib_audio_dsp/doc/01_tool_user_guide/using_the_tool.rst

-When creating a new DSP pipeline, the initialiser returns the pipeline input channels as an an instance of :py:class:`StageOutputList<audio_dsp.design.stage.StageOutputList>`, a list-like container of :py:class:`StageOutput<audio_dsp.design.stage.StageOutput>`.
+When creating a new DSP pipeline, the initialiser returns the pipeline input channels as an instance of :py:class:`StageOutputList<audio_dsp.design.stage.StageOutputList>`, a list-like container of :py:class:`StageOutput<audio_dsp.design.stage.StageOutput>`.